Azure/terraform/provider/CONTRIBUTE.md

 TF_ACC=1
 ```

+*Note: it is possible to customize the logging level of Terraform.
+It might be super useful in some situations.
+It can be done by setting the `TF_LOG` environment variable.
+Refer to [the official debugging documentation](https://www.terraform.io/docs/internals/debugging.html) for more details.*

 Once done, you can just press F5 and the debug will start!
 You can place breakpoints in your code to do step by step debugging:

 ![Install Go Tools - Wait](assets/code-debug-breakpoint.png)